 掬茶, CC BY-SA 4.0, via Wikimedia Commons

-With this photo, who can deny that Lake Tazawa is a beautiful lake?
+Who can deny that Lake Tazawa is a beautiful lake in this photo?
 None!
 The views of the lake are also lovely, even if it is not winter.
 Yet, it is not as stunning as when snowing, like what is shown in the photo.

 SEE | 30 Natural Wonders of Japan to Visit for Every Region – click to open in a new tab and read later